-An underlying assumption used in the assessment of adverse visual effects for the proposed project is that, for the Nantucket Sound area, the ocean is an important component of the setting for all of the historic properties within the APE, since many of them were designed as seasonal resort communities to take advantage of the coastal setting, or light houses, designed to warn watercraft of hazards.
-Therefore, any open view of the proposed project from a historic property is considered to be an adverse visual effect.
-Table 5.3.3-1 summarizes the assessment of effects considerations for the historic properties located within the proposed action's APE.
+The ocean is an important component of the setting for all of the historic properties within the APE, since many of them were designed as seasonal resort communities to take advantage of the coastal setting, or light houses, designed to warn watercraft of hazards.
+However, being able to view the WTGs from these properties does not rise to the level of altering a qualifying characteristic of these historic properties in most cases.
+While the view from some vantage points within these properties may be altered under certain conditions, in many cases this alteration is not such that the property's significant historic features have suffered a loss of integrity.
+In such cases, there is no adverse effect.
+In cases where the setting of the property is impacted in such a way as to diminish the integrity of the property's significant historic features, the proposed action is considered to have an adverse effect on the historic property.
+Table 5.3.3-1 summarizes the assessment of effects considerations for the properties located within the proposed action's APE.